 Masa Trainee ProjectMiniature version of the Masa XL

-Andernach 01-Jun-2018 - Seven prospective industrial and machining mechanics at Masa GmbH have invested a great deal of time and energy in a somewhat unusual project over the past few months.
+Andernach 1 Jun 2018 - Seven prospective industrial and machining mechanics at Masa GmbH have invested a great deal of time and energy in a somewhat unusual project over the past few months.
 The heart of the Masa block making plant, the Masa XL block making machine, was built by the trainees with great attention to detail on a scale of 1:10.

 The young employees were supported by their experienced trainers.

-The idea for the production was developed by the management in 2016.
+On initiative of the production manager and the management the idea for the production was developed in the year 2016.
 The aim was to build a compact and mobile model that fulfils several purposes.
 On the one hand, it serves as an exhibition object in the entrance area of the company in Andernach.
 It will also be an attraction at trainee fairs at schools, recruiting events at universities and at trade fairs.
 This will enable potential future employees to familiarize themselves much better with how the Masa block making machine works.

 Since the miniature machine was built parallel to the normal daily business as well as the trainee and school routine, the trainees could only work on their machine in phases.
 But good things take time and the end result is quite respectable.
 The true-to-original blue-yellow Mini-XL now adorns the Masa headquarters and is a real eye-catcher for visitors and employees alike.